CLEAN ROOM - NANO FABRICATION FACILITIES

-The cleanroom is now open for all processes 24/7 except the corrosives bay, LPCVD, Cl-RIE, F-RIE, and the PECVD which can be used 7am-9pm only.
+The cleanroom is open for all processes 24/7 except the corrosives bay, LPCVD, Cl-RIE, and the PECVD which can be used 7am-9pm only.
 Please sign up for the CNI shared facilities newsletter in order to receive lab updates and important announcements here.

 The CNI Nanofabrication Clean Room is a facility in the Morris A. Schapiro Center for Engineering and Physical Science Research (CEPSR).
 It is dedicated to providing the processing tools, instrumentation, technical expertise, and team-teaching environment to support and stimulate collaborative research in nanoscale science and engineering.
 The facility supports the creation and evaluation of devices and materials with state of the art fabrication and characterization equipment.
 Applications include nanoelectronic and nanophotonic devices, micro and nano-electromechanical systems (MEMS/NEMS), flexible electronics, bio-electronics, nano-bio interfaces, and more.

 The recently renovated and expanded CNI Nanofabrication Clean Room occupies approximately 5,000 square feet of space.
 It is built to be class 10,000 to class 1,000 but effectively measurements show that it is cleaner.
 The clean room is divided into 7 separate bays, each dedicated to a set of related fabrication processes:

 Wet chemical bay with an automatic RCA bench, SRD for 4" wafers, general acid hood and general base hood for various wet etch clean and patterning processes.

-Microscopy bay consisting of high resolution SEM with e-beam writing capabilities, as well as optical profiler and filmetrics thin film thickness and optical propertis measurements.
+Microscopy bay consisting of high resolution SEM with e-beam writing capabilities, as well as optical profiler and filmetrics thin film thickness and optical properties measurements.

 Furnace bay with 4 LPCVD tubes for silicon oxide (thermal, HTO and LTO), silicon nitride, silicon carbide, and thermal anneal capabilities.

 Backend bay consisting of a Dicing saw, Chemical Mechanical Polishing (CMP) system for planarization of thin films, Parylene coating system, Wire bonders (Al and Au), and a Critical Point Dryer.

 Lithographic capabilities include writing of nano-scale features down to less than 50 nanometers using a Nanobeam nB4 E-beam writing system which is located in the North West Corner building.

 Some inventory items are available to purchase from the clean room office for use in the lab.
 Prices are subjected to change by the actual cost of the inventory items.
 List can be found here.